taumoeba/Lab00/README.md

-Added README.md from the master side!!
+Changed README.md from the local side!!